-Date Revision Modifications
+Date Revision Number Modifications

-Number

-May 2012 1.0 Initial release.
+May 2012 Initial release.

+IVIAY 2012 1.0 Illiudi release.

-May 2012 1.01 Update some contents.
+May 2012 1.01 Updated contents.

+July 2012 1.1 Updated contents.

+October 2012 1.2 Updated section 12.

 Disclaimers

 Information in this document is provided in connection with Intel® products.
 No license, express or implied, by estoppel or otherwise, to any intellectual property rights is granted by this document.
 Except as provided in Intel®'s Terms and Conditions of Sale for such products, Intel® assumes no liability whatsoever, and Intel® disclaims any express or implied warranty, relating to sale and/or use of Intel® products including liability or warranties relating to fitness for a particular purpose, merchantability, or infringement of any patent, copyright or other intellectual property right.
 Intel® products are not intended for use in medical, life-saving, or life sustaining applications.
 Intel® may make changes to specifications and product descriptions at any time, without notice.